jLantxa/mapache/doc/design.md

 ### Hashing

-All content IDs (hashes) used by mapache to identify objects in the repository are generated with the BLAKE3 hashing algorith.
+All content IDs (hashes) used by mapache to identify objects in the repository are generated with the BLAKE3 hashing algorithm.
 BLAKE3 is a modern and fast hashing algorithm that produces 256-bit hashes.